chsasank/chsasank.github.io/_posts/tech/2024-02-19-chicken-scheme-ffi-tutorial.md

 ---
 layout: post
-title: "Foreign Function Interface, or How to Expose C Functions in Scheme"
+title: "Foreign Function Interfaces, or How to Expose C Functions in Scheme"
 author: Sasank Chilamkurthy
 twitter_image:
 ---